Premvkmishra/Spot_Trading_Bot/README.md

 ## 🛡️ Security Notes

-- **Testnet Only**: This application is designed for Binance Futures Testnet
+- **Testnet Only**: This application is designed for Binance Spot Testnet
 - **API Keys**: Never commit API keys to version control
 - **Environment Variables**: Use `.env` file locally and environment variables in production
 - **No Real Money**: Testnet uses fake money for testing purposes